Penrose-type inequalities with a Euclidean background: Inequalities for black holes

 \subsection{Removing the hypothesis on scalar curvature}

 In Theorems \ref{thm_main} and \ref{thm_general}, the nonnegativity of scalar curvature implied superharmonicity of the conformal factor $u$, which in turn implied $u \geq 1$.
-Below we describe how to draw similar conclusions without assuming nonnegative scalar curvature.
+In the next theorem, we derive a similar inequality without assuming nonnegative scalar curvature.

 \begin{thm} Suppose $(M,g)$ is as in Theorem \ref{thm_general}, except remove the assumption that $g$ has nonnegative scalar curvature.
 Then